MattiaSalnitri/DaaSinFogComputing/README.md

 # DaaS in Fog Computing

-This repository contains the information, resources and results of the experiments run for the paper 'Data as a Service in Fog Computing: an Adaptive Multi-agent Based Approach' by Giulia Mangiaracina, Pierluigi Plebani, Mattia Salnitri, Monica Vitali.
-The paper and the experiments were developed at the Department of Electronics, Information, and Bioengineering, Politecnico di Milano
+This repository contains the information, resources and results of the experiments run for the paper 'Efficient Data as a Service in Fog Computing: an Adaptive Multi-agent Based Approach' by Giulia Mangiaracina, Pierluigi Plebani, Mattia Salnitri, Monica Vitali.
+The paper and the experiments were developed at the Department of Electronics, Information, and Bioengineering, Politecnico di Milano.

-The repository contains the resources for executing the experiment in the folder 'Test source' while the results of the experiment in 'Test results'
+The repository contains the resources for executing the experiment in the folder 'Test source' while the results of the experiment are in 'Test results'.

 Test source contains:
 - Code: scripts and files to run the simulation of a Fog environment and execute the tests